marcforn/kmm-demo/Readme.md

 * **Firebase Crashlytics**: It has to be implemented on application level -> Does report crashes from KMM Module
 * **Firebase Performance**: It has to be implemented on application level -> Does report performance reports such as API response time and app loading times.
 * **Bluetooth Integration [Android]**: Scan Devices, Connect & Disconnect works.
 Third party was used (BlueFalcon).
 Open source project that get updates every months.
+* **Inject ApplicationContext**: Using typealias for InitializationContext we can initialize SDK with Application for Android and UIView for iOS with a single invocation.